 - A. Applications will be sorted based on the highest weighted preference assigned to an application followed by the date and time.
 Highest weighted preference means the application with the most preference points.
-Weighed preferences include: 30 points for Government Action Displacement, 20 points for Involuntarily Displaced, 17 points for Limited Homeless CES, 15 points for Substandard Housing plus working/disabled/handicapped or elderly, 10 points for substandard housing, 5 points for Disabled/handicapped/elderly, 1 point for being a resident of Knox County. - B. The application will be a permanent file document. - C. The waiting list cannot be maintained by bedroom size under HUD regulations.
+Weighed preferences include: 30 points for Government Action Displacement, 20 points for Involuntarily Displaced, 17 points for Limited Homeless CES, 15 points for Substandard Housing plus working/disabled/handicapped or elderly, 10 points for substandard housing, 5 points for Disabled/handicapped/elderly, 1 additional preference point is given if the applicant is a resident of Knox County. - B. The application will be a permanent file document. - C. The waiting list cannot be maintained by bedroom size under HUD regulations.

-9.4 Families Nearing The Top Of The Waiting List
+10.4 Families Nearing The Top Of The Waiting List